 - Emphasize the critical analysis of primary sources as part of historical research

 - Engage students in collaborative research experiences with faculty members

 Students can join Phi Alpha Theta, the history honor society, apply for scholarships and attend monthly department colloquia.
 Every year we support student presentations at the Celebration for Undergraduate Research and Creative Performance and honor students through various departmental awards.

 Recent student summer scholarship

 Recent Blog Posts

-Take a look at the upper-level courses being taught by our great professors this Spring!
-If you have...Read More
+Take a look at the upper-level courses being taught by our great professors for Fall!
+If you have q...Read More

 Hope by the Numbers

 93% of history grads are employed within six months of graduationSee what our grads are doing

 83% of history grads pursuing graduate school are accepted into their first choice